Small Business Bankruptcy Attorney Connecticut

 We provide legal assistance to businesses in Connecticut who are considering bankruptcy.
-If you own a business and are facing legal action because of your debts, read on to see how our law office will help you get back on track.
+If you own a business and are facing legal action because of your debts, read on to see how we can help.

 Options When Businesses Get In Debt

-When a small business fails, it may have a variety of different debts, including tax debt owed to federal and state governments.
+When a small business fails, it may have a variety of different debts.
+These debts include tax debt owed to federal and state governments.
 Often the business owner is also liable for these debts.
 It is not uncommon for a bank or other lending institution to make these individuals sign as guarantors for repaying the debt.

 Making sure these debts are handled properly is very important.
-At The Law Offices of Ronald I. Chorches, our lawyers have years of experience representing businesses and individuals throughout Connecticut in bankruptcy matters.
+At The Law Offices of Ronald I. Chorches, our lawyers have years of experience representing Connecticut businesses in bankruptcy matters.
 Even if you want to save the business, you should talk to us about your debt relief options.

 Eliminating Business Debts Through Bankruptcy